laurentperrinet/Perrinet20PredictiveProcessing/README.md

 nodes as fields organized on the topography of each visual area.
 At an even finer scale than this intermediate mesoscopic scale is the microscopic scale of actual neural cells.
-To better understand the mechanisms of predictive processing, we now need to finesse the granularity of the modeling to this scale.
+To better understand the mechanisms of predictive processing, we will now finesse the granularity of the modeling to this scale.
 In particular, in addition to the asynchronous nature of the neural representation that we explored above, communication between neurons has the property of being event-based.
 Indeed, the vast majority of neural cells across the living kingdom communicate using prototypical, short pulses called action potentials or *spikes*.
 In this section, we will propose three open problems which are raised when modeling such Spiking Neural Networks (SNNs) in the context of predictive processing.

 4.1 The challenges of representing visual information in Spiking Neural Networks (SNNs) {#sec:the-challenges-of-representing-visual-information-in-spiking-neural-networks-snns}
 ---------------------------------------------------------------------------------------